BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ### 2.1 How to Whitelist when you already have some modding experience.

-  The following section shortly explain how to *Whitelist* your race or character when you already know the basics of creating a workspace and finding tags.
+  The following section shortly explain how to *Whitelist*/*Blacklist* your race or character when you already know the basics of creating a workspace and finding tags.
 If you need a detailed explanation, jump to [INSERT DETAILED EXPLANATION LINK HERE]#

   You can either *Whitelist*/*Blacklist* your race with a simple script, or by using the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545).